Cray-HPE/uan-product-stream/docs/portal/developer-portal/advanced/SLES_Image.md

 ### Dracut failures during booting

 1. Could not find the kernel or the initrd.
+Verify the BSS bootparameters for the node.
+Specifically, check that the IMS Image ID is correct.

     ```bash
     http://rgw-vip.nmn/boot-images/13964414-bbad-40e9-9e31-a3683010febbasdf/kernel...HTTP 0x7f0fa808 status 404 Not Found